 People around the world test their own or their child’s DNA to find close genetic relatives, to get medical information, and to learn more about ancestry, ethnicity, countries of origin, and to build family trees.
 Why would donor offspring have fewer rights than any other segment of the population to test their own DNA?

 Offspring of all ages are testing their own DNA, sometimes completely unaware that they are donor-conceived and they, along with all other offspring, never signed any type of “agreement” prohibiting mutual consent contact with their biological relatives, via DNA testing or any other methodology.
 Additionally, when you submit DNA, oftentimes you are told that you’re 25% related: so until you reach out to that relative, you don’t know if it’s a half sibling, a grandparent or an aunt or uncle.

 Why are these moms being threatened for testing their child’s DNA when so many have already done so and reached out to their unknown genetic relatives?
 Many formerly anonymous donors welcome the contact, while others choose to say, “thanks, but no thanks”.
 But you just can’t know if the person that you match with is open to connecting until you actually reach out.
 Shouldn’t everyone be able to both make and explore their own and their child’s DNA connections?

 The sperm bank’s reason for not allowing donors to make mutual consent contact on the DSR was to “protect the parents” and their reasoning for not allowing parents to “seek the identity of the donor” was to “protect” the donor.
 So it seems like they’re playing both sides of the field: threatening both parents and donors for their own “protection”.
-In reality, these policies mainly serve the interests of
+In reality, these policies mainly serve the interests of the sperm banks.

 “I get the distinct impression they are trying to limit my access to other families since my daughter was born with genetic issues.”